rolling-scopes-school/tasks/react/modules/tasks/state-management.md

 **Acceptance Criteria:**

 - Redux Toolkit or Zustand is integrated into the application.
+[20 points]
+- State store is properly configured and used for managing application state.
 [15 points]
-- State store is properly configured and used for managing application state.
-[10 points]
-- Selected items and their state are stored in the state store.
-[10 points]

 ### Feature 2: Selected Items Management (**25 points**)